INVESTIGATIVE REPORT

 What is a "Showcase"?

 They call it a "showcase."
-A word that evokes trade shows, product demonstrations, harmless exhibitions of innovation.
+A word that evokes product demos and harmless exhibitions.

-But what they're really showcasing is you.
-Your vehicle.
-Your movements.
-Your daily patterns.
-Your political affiliations (read from your bumper stickers).
-Your social network (who you travel with).
+But what they're showcasing is you.
+Your vehicle, your movements, your daily patterns.
+Your political affiliations (read from your bumper stickers) and your social network (who you travel with).

 The "showcase" is the demonstration of total surveillance capability wrapped in the language of public safety.

-- "Vehicle Fingerprints" that track you even without plates
+- 2."Vehicle Fingerprints" that track you even without plates

-- 30-day rolling surveillance window on all movements
+- 4.30-day rolling surveillance window on all movements

-"The deployment described herein is not an isolated campus security upgrade...
-Rather, it represents a fundamental shift in the philosophy of campus policing, moving from reactive investigation to proactive, ubiquitous monitoring."
+"The deployment described herein represents a shift in the philosophy of campus policing, from reactive investigation to proactive, ubiquitous monitoring."

 The "Ring of Steel"